Bruno-Moreno/ML---Study/GEN/README.md

 To do:

  - Finish the Diffusion Model Notebook.
- - Create the Attention Mechanism Notebook.
- - Create the Transformer Mechanism Notebook.
+ - Add the encoder-decoder explanation.